Europe To Cut Funds For Poland Over Unpaid Fine - UrduPoint

 Europe To Cut Funds For Poland Over Unpaid Fine

-The EU executive has informed Poland of its decision, which will be carried out next week, a commission spokesman, Balazs Ujvari, told AFP.
+EU Commission spokesman Balazs Ujvari said the EU had informed Poland of its decision, which will be carried out next week.

 Polish government spokesman Piotr Muller said Warsaw would use "all possible legal means to appeal against this," Poland's PAP news agency reported.